shanecav/horizon-redux/README.md

 // addActionTaker returns a manager for that actionTaker with a remove() method.
 // Removing an actionTaker automatically unsubscribes from all Horizon subscriptions
-// associated with it, and removes it from horizonRedux. const someActionTaker = horizonRedux.addActionTaker(/* ... */)
+// associated with it, and removes it from horizonRedux. (takeEvery and
+// takeLatest also return a manager.) const someActionTaker = horizonRedux.addActionTaker(/* ... */)
 someActionTaker.remove()
 ```